Institution code: H12

 Harper Adams University campus (and location of work placement)*

 96 - 112 UCAS points

 Because of the vocational nature of the course, the content is a balance between practical work (vital to gain the necessary experience to become a qualified nurse) and the intellectual skills needed for a degree.
-You will learn practical skills at Harper Adams, via short block release during the university terms, from work experience completed during vacations and by the work placement year.
+You will learn practical skills at Harper Adams via short block release completed during vacations and during the work placement year.

 4 years (full-time) including a one-year work placement.
 A three year programme is available for applicants with at least two years, full-time relevant work experience.
 Please contact Admissions for further information on this option.

 Veterinary nursing is a career with lots of job satisfaction and there is a strong demand for qualified veterinary nurses.
 Although primarily a companion animal qualification, the degree offers modules for those interested in other species, increasing the job opportunities available upon graduating.
 Accounting and management skills boost career development for degree students.
 The pharmaceuticals industry employs trained veterinary nurses.
 The degree also opens the door to wider opportunities concerning the health and welfare of animals.

 Currently the demand for qualified veterinary nurses (RVN) exceeds the supply.
 Our graduates usually find jobs readily and we often have employers looking for graduates we cannot supply.
 Harper Adams degree nurses have a good reputation in the sector, and we aim to keep that reputation.